First, damage control

 If you’ve got a flat roof, the damage is likely to be visible to the naked eye.
 This makes it easy to detect the source of damage for repair work.
 Use rags to absorb whatever moisture that may be lingering and allow the area to dry.
 Brush away debris and apply a good helping of roof cement.

 But you might have forgotten that in order to do all this, you’d actually have to get up onto the roof.
-This involves a ladder and is usually quite dangerous if you don’t know what you’re doing.
+This involves a ladder and is usually quite dangerous if you don’t know what you’re doing and are not an expert in roof repair.

 So its probably better to leave it to the pros – log on to Gawin and put in a request for roofing repair.
 We’ve got all the roofing contractors, handymen, general contractors, plumbers and just about any kind of tradesmen for all your home repair and renovation needs.